vid4l-07/Klip/README.md

 ./klip <database_file>
 ```

-- If no database file is provided, one will be requested through an interactive menu.
+- If no database file is provided, one will be requested through an interactive menu, where you can navigate recent databases by pressing ```TAB```.
 - If the file does not exist, it will be created automatically.